MirageNet/Mirage/doc/docs/analyzers/MIRAGE1305.md

 ---

 ## How to Resolve

-Decorate the target message class or struct with the `[NetworkMessage]` attribute.
-This instructs Mirage's Weaver to generate serialization code and register the type ID in the assembly where the type is defined, making it safe to use across assembly boundaries.
+Add the `[NetworkMessage]` attribute to the message class or struct.
+This ensures the Weaver generates the required serialization code in the defining assembly.

 {{{ Path:'Snippets/Analyzers/Mirage1305.cs' Name:'mirage1305-resolved' }}}